krakend/krakend-documentation/backends/service-discovery.md

 - `SRV` passes the weights of 3 servers with values `[100 500 1000]` and KrakenD builds a list `[1 5 10]`
 - `SRV` passes `[25 10000 1000]` and KrakenD compacts it as `[0 10 1]`.
 The server with a weight of `25` is removed as it is vastly inferior to the rest (0,2% weight).
 - `SRV` passes `[25 1000 10000 65535]` becomes `[0 1 13 85]`.
 Again, `25` drops.
 The rest are converted to a lower value with the same distribution proportion.

-## Eureka (custom build)
-Users of the Netflix's service [Eureka](https://github.com/Netflix/eureka) have a couple of user contributed integrations available listed in our [krakend-contrib](https://github.com/devopsfaith/krakend-contrib) repository.

-These integrations are **not bundled with KrakenD** releases, but they can be added to the project and make a custom build.

-- [schibsted/krakend-eureka](https://github.com/schibsted/krakend-eureka): The Eureka client [Schibsted](https://www.schibsted.com) has been running in production since 2017.
-- [joaoqalves/krakend-eureka](https://github.com/joaoqalves/krakend-eureka): A Eureka client contributed by [João Alves](https://twitter.com/joaoqalves)